Brian Sandoval: Honors and awards

 Sandoval has received the following awards and certificates: the Hispanics in Politics' 1996 "Broche de Oro Award"; the Anti-Defamation League's 2003 "Torch of Liberty Award;" the Nevada State Bar's 2004 "Access to Justice Public Lawyer Award;" The Latino Coalition's 2004 "Most Influential Hispanic in the U.S. Award"; and the 2004 University of Nevada "Alumnus of the Year Award."

 Personal life

 Sandoval married Kathleen Teipner in 1990.
-Along with Kathleen, the program director for the Children's Cabinet in Reno, Sandoval has three children.
+With Kathleen, the program director for the Children's Cabinet in Reno, Sandoval has three children.
 He and his wife announced their separation in 2017 and finalized their divorce in 2018, stating the demands of public life as the main reason.
-Sandoval remarried to Las Vegas gaming executive Lauralyn McCarthy on August 11, 2018.
+Sandoval remarried Lauralyn McCarthy, a Las Vegas gaming executive on August 11, 2018.